Sicilian Mafia: Omertà

-Omertà is a code of silence and secrecy that forbids mafiosi from betraying their comrades to the authorities.
+Omertà is a code of silence and secrecy that forbids mafiosi to betray their comrades to the authorities.
 The penalty for transgression is death, and relatives of the turncoat may also be murdered.
 Mafiosi generally do not associate with police (aside perhaps from corrupting individual officers as necessary).
 For instance, a mafioso will not call the police when he is a victim of a crime.
 He is expected to take care of the problem himself.
 To do otherwise would undermine his reputation as a capable protector of others (see below), and his enemies may see him as weak and vulnerable.

 The need for secrecy and inconspicuousness deeply colors the traditions and mannerisms of mafiosi.
 Mafiosi are discouraged from consuming alcohol or other drugs, as in an inebriated state they are more likely to blurt out sensitive information.
 They also frequently adopt self-effacing attitudes to strangers so as to avoid unwanted attention.
 Most Sicilians tend to be very verbose and expressive, whereas mafiosi tend to be more terse and subdued.

 To a degree, mafiosi also impose omertà on the general population.
 Civilians who buy their protection or make other deals are expected to be discreet, on pain of death.
 Witness intimidation is also common.